aoberoi/me/_posts/oh-hey-there.md

 [Ghost](https://ghost.org/) platform came out, I tried again.
 Despite it being an open source project, I felt like it limited my ability to change much without making a serious investment in learning the codebase.

+**Update (April 27, 2021)**: The next paragraph is out of date.
+I've since transitioned to using Next.js and I love it!
+I'll make a more meaningful update to this post soon.

 I'm doing something different this time.
 I'm using [Gatsby](https://www.gatsbyjs.org/) to build the site and hosting it on [Now by Zeit](https://zeit.co/home).
 Gatsby starts small, and allows me to be intentional about the parts I want to add over time.
-It also lets me flex my programming muscles with a more modern set of tecnologies: React, GraphQL, and TypeScript.
+It also lets me flex my programming muscles with a more modern set of technologies: React, GraphQL, and TypeScript.
 Now is extremely well-designed and has the best combination of simplicity, power, and price that I've found.
 I feel pretty good about this.
 So good, in fact, that I've shared [the source on GitHub](https://github.com/aoberoi/me).